lRomul/ball-action-spotting/README.md

 ### Training

+I made several stages of training to obtain 86.47 mAP@1 on the challenge split (87.03 on the test):
+1. **Basic training.** The 2D encoder starts from ImageNet weights, and other parts start from scratch.
+2. **Training on Action Spotting Challenge videos and classes.** Same weights as in p1.
+3. **Transfer learning training.** 2D and 3D encoders start from p2 weights.
+Out-of-fold predictions from p1 were used for sampling.
+4. **Finetuning training on long sequences.** 2D and 3D encoders start from p3 weights.
+2D encoder weights are frozen.

 ### Data loading

 ### Prediction and postprocessing

 ### Progress

-Detailed progress of the solution development during the challenge can be seen in spreadsheets:
+You can see detailed progress of the solution development during the challenge in [spreadsheets](https://docs.google.com/spreadsheets/d/1mGnTdrVnhoQ8PJKNN539ZzhZxSowc4GpN9NdyDJlqYo/edit?usp=sharing).

 ## Quick setup and start